orabazu/divido-form-builder/README.md

 ## Task

 Your goal is to build a product called Application Form.
-This product will dynamically generate a form based on data received from an API using React and GraphQL.
-Use GraphQL as a proxy between the frontend and the REST APIs.
+This product will dynamically generate a form based on data received from an API using React.

 There are three banks requesting an Application Form: